Hòn non bộ

 Hòn non bộ (chữ Nôm: 𡉕𡽫部) is the Vietnamese art of making miniature landscapes, imitating the scenery of the islands, mountains and surrounding environment as found in nature.
-It is a particular local development of the Chinese art of penzai, as was bonsai in Japan.
+It is a Vietnamese equivalent of the Chinese art of penzai, as was bonsai in Japan.

 The phrase Hòn non bộ comes from the Vietnamese language:

 Hòn (𡉕) means islands, non (𡽫) means mountains, and bộ 部 means a set, in this context, the islands and the mountains are one set.

 Hòn non bộ may be quite large and elaborate or small and simple.
 It was used to grace the courtyard entrance of the traditional Vietnamese home.
 Throughout Vietnamese history, Hòn non bộ have been built for emperors, generals, and other important people as monuments, decorations, personal vistas, and as cultural icons.

 History

 Miniature landscape art was first recorded after Vietnamese independence in the year 939.
 A version of this was the Hòn non bộ (lit., "island-mountain-panorama"), which is designed to be seen from all sides.
 People, even the poorest, placed rocks and plants surrounded by water in containers or basins originally carved from stone.
 (Later these were formed from stucco, and then from concrete.)
 Individual Hòn non bộ could be a foot or two in height.
 Sometimes these were also known as tiểu cảnh, the art of mini-scenes, where the tree is the main subject and it is larger than the mountains portrayed.
 Members of royalty built larger versions up to 20 or 25 feet high (with mountains always larger than the backdrop trees).
 Almost always one or more of these landscapes were included in the grounds of their palaces and temples to form a part of the sacred enclosure.
 At some point, these were often accompanied by parallel verses in Chinese, stereotyped quotations that everyone knew thanks to popular collections of expressions for use on various occasions.
 Incense sticks and some miniature figurines might also be a part of their construction.
 This was done even after Ngô Quyền's death ushered in a period of civil strife.

 Temples were built with Hòn non bộ in order to commemorate the deeds of the kings who ruled between the years equivalent to 968 and 1005.

 From 1225 to 1400, the Trần dynasty ruled Vietnam and repelled the invading Mongol forces of the Yuan dynasty in 1258, 1285, and 1288.
 Most of the magnificent palaces were destroyed in the process.
 These were subsequently rebuilt, complete with Hòn non bộ, using the labor of enemy collaborators.